Exploring Behavioral Development Milestones And A Child’s Development

 • Answer their first name on request

-At this stage of development, a child can also typically draw a circle if you show them how, and they can usually avoid touching hot objects, such as the stove or fireplace after you warn them it will hurt.
+At this stage of development, a child can also typically draw a circle if you show them how, and they can usually avoid touching hot objects, such as the stove or fireplace, after you warn them it will hurt.
 Children around this age can also usually use a fork, partially dress themselves, and string items like large beads or macaroni together.

-Children at this age can typically pretend to be someone else during play, ask to play with other children if none are nearby, change behavior expectations according to their surroundings, and avoid danger, such as by refusing to jump from a tall slide.
+Four years: Children at this age can typically pretend to be someone else during play, ask to play with other children if none are nearby, change behavior expectations according to their surroundings, and avoid danger, such as by refusing to jump from a tall slide.
 In terms of language and cognition, a four-year-old child can also usually use sentences with four or more words, answer simple questions, memorize some words from favorite songs or nursery rhymes, and talk about at least one thing that happened to them that day.

 A child at this stage may also name a few colors, draw someone with three or more body parts, and say what happens next in their favorite stories.
-They can generally catch a large ball most of the times they try, hold writing utensils between their fingers and thumb rather than in a fist, serve themselves food or pour water with supervision, and unbutton some of their buttons alone.
+They can generally catch a large ball most of the time they try, hold writing utensils between their fingers and thumb rather than in a fist, serve themselves food or pour water with supervision, and unbutton some of their buttons alone.

-Children at five years of age can usually follow rules and take turns when playing with other children.
+Five years: Children at five years of age can usually follow rules and take turns when playing with other children.
 They can also typically complete simple chores like clearing the table and can perform for you by singing, dancing, or acting.
 In terms of physical ability, they can typically hop on one foot and button some of their buttons.

 A five-year-old child can also usually do the following: